NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

 | :--: |
 | ***Figure 31**.
 Views.*|

+#### **Object View**

+> Applies to objects of class or subclass `ViewableObject`

-* **Object View.** A view is a graphical representation of what is inside an object.
+A view is a graphical representation of what is inside an object.
 All instances (objects) of subclasses of `ViewableObject` have an ObjectView that shows the direct children of the selected node.
 Most objects, except for logical and administrative assets and a few physical ones such as slots and ports, are subclasses of `ViewableObject`.
 An example of the object view is shown in Figure 32, where the selected object is a country and in the object view are the cities and states that are direct children of the selected country.